assetto-corsa-web/acweb/README.md

 ```

 3. install MySQL on your server or use a docker image
-4. create the database schema (db/schema.sql) and create the first user:
+4. create the database schema (db/schema.sql + all migration scripts in appropriate order) and create the first user:

 ```
 INSERT INTO `user` (`id`, `login`, `email`, `password`, `admin`, `moderator`) VALUES (NULL, 'username', 'user@email.com', 'SHA256_HASH', '1', '0');